10 tips from 4 (former) state tax auditors

 Tip #7 – Verify tax exempt transactions

-an auditor was to walk through your door today, would you know:
+If a sales tax auditor were to walk through your door today, would you know:

 - How many exemption certificates you have?